Skip to content

 Firmware update

 DTS can be used to update Dasharo firmware.
-To achieve this, boot it on platform with flashed Dasharo and choose option number 5.
-You may see additional information about available updates if you are not Dasharo Entry Subscription subscriber.
+To achieve this, boot it on platform with flashed Dasharo and choose option number 2.
+You may see additional information about available updates if you are not Dasharo Pro Package subscriber.
+If you have DPP subscription then do steps in How can I use my Dasharo Pro Package credentials section first.

 Next you will be asked two questions to confirm flashing.
 The first will be displayed with the detected information about the device you are using DTS on.
 The second will also provide the hash of Dasharo components which will then be used for flashing.
 You can compare them with the values listed in the supported hardware section on docs.dasharo.com.
 Both these questions can be accepted by typing Y.